New findings suggest that abnormal ocean currents cause the occasional appearance of pelagic red crabs outside their native range.

 To study the currents, the researchers used a regional ocean model of the California Current System, developed by researchers in the UC Santa Cruz ocean modeling group.

-“What you’re doing is putting a tracer — you could think of it like a dye — into a particular part of the ocean and then running the model backwards in time to see where that came from,” said Michael Jacox, a physical oceanographer with dual affiliation with NOAA and UC Santa Cruz.
+“What you’re doing is putting a tracer — you could think of it like a dye — into a particular part of the ocean and then running the model backward in time to see where that came from,” said Michael Jacox, a physical oceanographer with dual affiliation with NOAA and UC Santa Cruz.

 Based on those tracer experiments, the team created the “southern source water index” (SSWI), which shows how much water off the central California coast comes from south of the U.S.-Mexico border.